 Harnessing the potential of Industry 4.0; How ready are you?

-We would like to understand the readiness of industry to embrace the opportunities of the cyber-physical age.
-To do this we would like to invite you to take part in a short survey.
-The survey will assess your organisation against a range of different dimensions.
-The results will be aggregated to identify the readiness for Industry 4.0 of different countries, industries and business types.
+We wanted to understand the readiness of industry to embrace the opportunities of the cyber-physical age so we invited you to take part in our short Industry 4.0 readiness assessment survey.
+The results were aggregated to identify the readiness of organisations in different countries, industries and business types for the cyber-physical age.

 Jonathan Gibson is Associate Director and Head of Logistics at Crimson & Co.